freekode/tp2intervals/README.md

 ### TrainerRoad Auth Cookie

 If you want to use TrainerRoad you need to configure it.
 Very similar to TrainingPeaks.
-Copy cookie `TrainerRoadAuth` (key and value, smth like `TrainerRoadAuth=very_long_string`) from the browser on TrainerRoad page.
+Copy cookie `SharedTrainerRoadAuth` (key and value, smth like `SharedTrainerRoadAuth=very_long_string`) from the browser on TrainerRoad page.

 After you gathered all required configuration, you can click Confirm button.
 If everything is fine, you will be redirected to the home page.